 I first came to the Mendocino Coast in the spring of 1964, on a forestry class field trip.
 I have been coming back ever since.
 I feel a strong connection to this remarkably beautiful place, and to friends who were part of the counter culture that took hold here in the early 1970’s.

-Shortly after graduating from UC Berkeley, my friend Kathy Blake moved to Mendocino with her husband Nat Bingham.
+Shortly after my friend, Kathy Blake, graduated from Berkeley, she moved to Mendocino with her husband, Nat Bingham.
 Nat was a fisherman.
 They built a dome and raised a family.
 Over the years we kept up and visited.
-When my children were young I brought them up to what I called the reservation to get them acquainted with my friends and to share with them some of my social and ideological roots.
+When my children were young I brought them up to what I called the reservation to get them acquainted with my friends and to share with my offspring some of my social and ideological roots.

-As I do when travelling, I brought cameras – initially 35 mm, and subsequently, the large format cameras I began using over 20 years ago.
+As I do when I travel, I brought cameras – initially 35 mm, and subsequently, the large format cameras I began using over 20 years ago.